 Each user’s row will display the username, first and last name, the date on which the certification was issued, in how many days the learner must renew the certification as well as the expiration date of the certification.
 By pressing the menu icon in each user’s row, you can edit details related to the certification and the user, or you can unassign the certification from the user.

-By pressing the edit item from the menu icon in a user’s row, you can change the issue date, the expiration date, flag the certification as always valid for this user, and modify the association type (manually awarded, course completion, or external training activity completion).
+By pressing the edit item from the menu icon in a user’s row, you can change the issue date, the expiration date, flag the certification as always valid for this user, and modify the association type (manually awarded, course/learning plan completion, or external training activity completion).
 When finished, press Confirm.

 To manually award a certification to a user, press the Award Users button at the top of the page.
 In the pop-up box, flag the users, groups, and branches to whom you want to award the certification, then press Next.
 Now, set the issue date and the expiration date, or flag the Always Valid option so the certification will not expire for the selected users.

-Then, select the association type: manually awarded, course completion, or external training activity.
+Then, select the association type: manually awarded, course/learning plan completion, or external training activity.
 If you flag the last option, you need to insert which external training activity was completed.
 When finished, press Confirm.

 The procedure will be run as a background job if the number of awarded users exceeds 100.